Christmas controversies: Origin of customs

-Puritan
+Puritan opposition during the English Interregnum

 Prior to the Victorian era, Christmas was primarily a religious holiday observed by Christians of the Roman Catholic, Anglican, and Lutheran denominations.
 Its importance was often considered secondary to that of Epiphany and Easter.

-The Puritans, on the other hand, objected to the Christian feast of Christmas, during the English Interregnum, when England was ruled by a Puritan Parliament.
+The Puritans as Calvinists objected to the Christian feast of Christmas.
+As previously with Calvin in Geneva during the English Interregnum, when England was ruled by a Puritan Parliament.
 Puritans sought to remove elements they viewed as unbiblical, from their practice of Christianity, including those feasts established by the Anglican Church.
 In 1647, the Puritan-led English Parliament banned the celebration of Christmas, replacing it with a day of fasting and considering it "a popish festival with no biblical justification", and a time of wasteful and immoral behaviour.
-Puritans disliked traditions that inverted social heirarchies, such as wassailing in which the rich were expected to give to the poor on demand, and which with the addition of alcohol sometimes turned into violent intrusions.
+Puritans disliked traditions that inverted social hierarchies, such as wassailing in which the rich were expected to give to the poor on demand, and which with the addition of alcohol sometimes turned into violent intrusions.
 Protests followed as pro-Christmas rioting broke out in several cities and for weeks Canterbury was controlled by the rioters, who decorated doorways with holly and shouted royalist slogans.
 The book The Vindication of Christmas (London, 1652) argued against the Puritans, and makes note of Old English Christmas traditions, dinner, roast apples on the fire, card playing, dances with "plow-boys" and "maidservants", old Father Christmas and carol singing.
 The Restoration of King Charles II in 1660 ended the ban.
 Poor Robin's Almanack contained the lines: "Now thanks to God for Charles return, / Whose absence made old Christmas mourn. / For then we scarcely did it know, / Whether it Christmas were or no." Many clergymen still disapproved of Christmas celebration.
 In Scotland, the presbyterian Church of Scotland also discouraged observance of Christmas.
 James VI commanded its celebration in 1618, but attendance at church was scant.

+17th and 18th centuries

 In Colonial America, the Pilgrims of New England disapproved of Christmas.
 The Plymouth Pilgrims put their loathing for the day into practice in 1620 when they spent their first Christmas Day in the New World building their first structure in the New World—thus demonstrating their complete contempt for the day.
 Non-Puritans in New England deplored the loss of the holidays enjoyed by the laboring classes in England.
 Christmas observance was outlawed in Boston in 1659, with a fine of five shillings.
 The ban by the Puritans was revoked in 1681 by an English appointed governor, Edmund Andros; however, it was not until the mid-19th century that celebrating Christmas became fashionable in the Boston region.
 Before the Declaration of Independence in 1776, it was not widely celebrated in the American Colonies.

+When the state sponsored atheistic belief system, the Cult of Reason in power during the era of Revolutionary France, Christian Christmas church services were banned and the three kings cake was forcibly renamed the "equality cake" under antireligious government policies.